-The native failure code gives the reason for the error, such as Already exists
+The native failure code gives the reason for the error, such as Already exists.

-- If the appropriate agent is available for zone control.
-The capabilities available depend on the agent. - If the agent is connected to the fabric is configured appropriately for zoning. - If a fabric is in Interop Mode (open mode), only port WWN zoning is supported.
+- Whether the appropriate agent is available for zone control.
+The capabilities available depend on the agent. - Whether the agent that is connected to the fabric is configured appropriately for zoning. - If a fabric is in Interop Mode (open mode), only port WWN zoning is supported.
 Attempts to use other zone member types fail in this configuration.
 Use port WWN zoning or consider moving the fabric out of Interop Mode (open mode) if it is not required.